 My cousin is generally a mellow, quirky teenager.
-She watches Japanese anime with subtitles and recently decided that she wants a t-shirt with Bob Ross’ face.
-So imagine my surprise when her parents recently confessed that she missed the first 3 weeks of school because of debilitating anxiety – and I mean hyperventilating, turning-blue-ready-to-pass-out anxiety.
-When asked her what triggered it, all she could say was, “There’s something wrong with the building.
+She watches Japanese anime and recently decided that she wants a t-shirt with Bob Ross’ face.
+So imagine my surprise when her parents recently confessed that she missed the first three weeks of school because of debilitating anxiety—and I mean hyperventilating, turning-blue-ready-to-pass-out anxiety.
+When I asked her what triggered it, all she could say was, “There’s something wrong with the [school] building.
 I don’t feel comfortable in that building.”
-Maybe she’s picking up on something in the past.
-Maybe the building used to be a prison, or a burial ground.
-While that might sound odd, she’s not the only one who has picked up on that weird vibe.
-Teachers and other students have also indicated that they’ve felt a disconcerting energy in the school.

-Focus on a fond memory.
+Recall a fond memory.

 Use the alphabet game.

 I picked this tip up from a self-help guru, and in spite of my skepticism at the simplicity of the exercise, I was pleasantly surprised when it actually worked.
 Here’s the premise: For each letter of the alphabet, come up with a word that describes how you would feel if you were happy.
-For example: Abundant, Boisterous, Calm, Determined, Energetic, etc. After a while, you’ll be so focused on trying to find a word for K, Q, and Y that you may just forget your anxiety.
+For example: abundant, boisterous, calm, determined, energetic, etc. After a while, you’ll be so focused on trying to find a word for K, Q, and Y that you may just forget your anxiety.

 Tune into the moment.

-Being in the moment is about keeping your attention focused in the present – not thinking about the past or, in the case of anxiety, worrying about a “what if” in the future.
-When you’re in the present, there is little, if anything, that should concern you.
 In order to be in the present, close your eyes and tune into your other senses (cutting out visual stimulation helps).
 What sounds are you hearing?
 What scents do you smell?
 If you’re sitting down, how does the seat feel beneath you?
 Essentially, immerse yourself in the moment.
-If a thought (or a worry) drifts into your mind, return your focus back again to your outer senses.
+If a thought or a worry drifts into your mind, return your focus back again to your outer senses.

 And of course, no one sums up presence and being present as eloquently and perfectly as the master, Eckhart Tolle:

 All negativity is caused by an accumulation of psychological time and denial of the present.
-Unease, anxiety, tension, stress, worry – all forms of fear – are caused by too much future, and not enough presence.
+Unease, anxiety, tension, stress, worry—all forms of fear—are caused by too much future, and not enough presence.
 Guilt, regret, resentment, grievances, sadness, bitterness, and all forms of nonforgiveness are caused by too much past, and not enough presence.
 People don’t realize that now is all there ever is; there is no past or future except as memory or anticipation in your mind.

 If none of these tips work, here’s my secret weapon: Do a Google image search of Eckhart Tolle.
 There’s something incredibly comforting about this man’s face…it’s like he’s saying, “No worries.
 I got this figured out.
-It’s going to be OK.
+It’s going to be okay.
 Let me give you a hand.”

 “Whatever the present moment contains, embrace it as if you had chosen it.”